CQCL/tket2/tket1-passes/README.md

 ## Building the Rust library

-Upon successfully building the C++ library, the compiled library should be found in the `cpp/lib` directory.
+Upon successfully building the C++ library, the compiled library should be found in the `lib` directory.
 The Rust library can then be built using:

 ```bash
 cd rust